 - Maintenance issues and guest complaints

-- Managing listings, pricing, and chasing reviews
+- Managing listings, pricing, and pushing for reviews

 If you live in Gibraltar, this is doable but time-consuming.
 Budget 5 to 10 hours per week during peak season.
 If you live outside Gibraltar, self-management is effectively impossible.